-This latter integral is no other than the first moment Qx of the cross section about x-axis.
-Since this latter axis passes through the centroid C of the cross section, the first moment is zero and thus the resultant F = 0.
-This is an expected result since the distribution of forces is forming a couple: equal and opposite forces.
+This latter integral is no other than the first moment Qx of the cross section about the x axis.
+Since this axis passes through the centroid C of the cross section, the first moment is zero, so the resultant force F = 0.
+This is an expected result because the distribution of forces forms a couple (equal and opposite forces).

-Moreover, the magnitude of the couple M is given by:
+The magnitude of the couple M is